“Our bodies communicate to us clearly and specifically, if we are willing to listen”

 As a massage therapist licensed in New York State, I’m well aware of how bodywork and Structural Integration differ from massage.
 Basically, bodywork and Structural Integration are meant to realign the bodies fascia (the glue that holds us together and is wrapped around our muscles and bones) just as a chiropractor adjusts the spine.
 Fascia is how our body parts attach to our skeleton.
 The work is not intended for medical purposes but can be used to address the root cause of your pain.

-Structural Integration focuses on body awareness, structural patterns and posture for optimal function to let you move more smoothly and live a more active life here in Amherst, NY.
+Structural Integration focuses on body awareness, structural patterns and posture for optimal function to let you move more smoothly and live a more active life here in Williamsville, NY.

 Massage is a means of relieving stress or creating a more relaxed state of mind and body.
 Medical massage gets down to the muscles and the related areas that are causing your problems.
 In combination with structural bodywork, medical massage makes your pain relief last longer as your “new body” has more adaptability.